Condition Specific Support

 SWAN is a network of women each with a unique perspective, shaped by individual experiences and circumstances; we represent a range of views on all sorts of issues from diagnosis to gender, from ASC as a difference rather than a disorder, to life in general.
 They provide peer support, networking, sharing experiences and knowledge, having open discussions and having the opportunity to meet like-minded women.

-The Girl with the Curly Hair- The Curly Hair Project
+The Girl with the Curly Hair

 The Curly hair Project (CHP) is an award-winning social enterprise founded by autistic author and entrepreneur Alis Rowe.
 CHP resources are used by individuals, families and professionals worldwide.
 This is a helpful resource as lots of people are quite unaware of how autism presents in women.